Before you hire one, know how they work

 Well, how much free time do you have right now?
 Simply mustering up the time to compare Roth IRA providers and filling out the necessary information to open a Roth IRA probably took you several weeks.
 Now that you have opened the account you need to stay on top of a wide range of information:

-- changes in legislation that could affect your retirement planning
+- changes in tax laws or other legislation that could affect your financial affairs

 - changes in mutual fund options at your brokerage firm (perhaps one of your funds closes and you need to decide where to put the money)